 - Now dropped to around $270/£270

-Couple that with a mid-range launch price of $300 (£300, around AU$515), which is well under what you’d pay for a recent Apple slate, and it starts to look like Asus could be on to a winner.
+The Asus ZenPad 3S 10 landed with a mid-range launch price of $300 (£300, around AU$515), which is well under what you’d pay for a recent Apple slate.

-But even in the mid-range competition is steep, with the likes of the Huawei MediaPad M2 10.0 and Samsung Galaxy Tab S2 competing for your cash, so the ZenPad 3S 10 needs to be more than just a cheap imitation to stand out.
+That puts it in a slightly tricky position, because the new iPad 9.7 isn't vastly more expensive, and there are also alternatives like the Huawei MediaPad M2 10.0 and Samsung Galaxy Tab S2 competing for your cash, so the ZenPad 3S 10 needs to be more than just a cheap imitation to stand out.

 Design and display